RaphaelNY/Rust-Base-Learning/19_high_trait/high-trait.md

 - Extend a type without breaking existing code
 - Allow customization in specific scenarios that most users do not need

-#### how Fully Qualified Syntax call method which is in the same name with trait
+#### how Fully Qualified Syntax call method, which is in the same name with trait

 - ***example9***
 - full qualified syntax: `<Type as Trait>::function(receiver_if_method, next_arg, ...);`